-A driver license may be suspended when an individual is convicted of
+Your driver license may be suspended when you are convicted of

-Individuals who have been convicted of at least two offenses for a violation that conflicts with a restriction or endorsement printed on their driver license are also subject to a suspension or disqualification.
+If you have been convicted of at least two offenses for a violation that conflicts with a restriction or endorsement printed on your driver license, you are also subject to a suspension or disqualification.

-Prior to the renewal or issuance of a driver license, individuals must pay the required reinstatement fee.
+Prior to the renewal or issuance of your driver license, you must pay all required Reinstatement fees.

-Individuals may be eligible to apply for an occupational license while their driver license is suspended or revoked.
-To learn more about occupational licenses or to determine if you may be eligible to apply, please visit the Occupational License webpage.
+You may be eligible to apply for an occupational license while your driver license is suspended or revoked.
+To learn more about occupational licenses or to determine if you may be eligible to apply, please visit our Occupational License webpage.

 To check the status of your driver license or to determine if you are eligible for reinstatement, visit the License Eligibility webpage.
 This page will provide you with information on what you will need to reinstate your driver license or driving privilege, including any fees you may owe.
 Once all compliance items have been processed and your mandatory suspension period has ended, your driver eligibility status will be updated to reflect "eligible".